|Type of medicine||Antidiabetic medicine|

 - Check with your doctor before taking up any new physical exercise, as this will have an effect on your blood sugar levels and you may need to check your blood or urine levels more regularly.

-- If you are due to have an operation or dental treatment, you should tell the person carrying out the treatment that you are diabetic and taking repaglinide.
+- If you are due to have an operation or dental treatment, you should tell the person carrying out the treatment that you are diabetic and taking vildagliptin.

 - If you get unusually thirsty, pass urine more frequently, and feel very tired, then let your doctor know.
-Your dose of repaglinide may need adjusting.
+Your dose of vildagliptin may need adjusting.

-- If you are a driver you should take special care, as your ability to concentrate may be affected if your diabetes is not well-controlled.
+- If you are a driver you should take special care as your ability to concentrate may be affected if your diabetes is not well-controlled.
 Make sure you know what it feels like if your blood sugar is low.
 This is known as hypoglycaemia or a 'hypo'.
-The first signs of hypoglycaemia are: feeling shaky or anxious, sweating, looking pale, feeling hungry, and having palpitations (a feeling that your heart is pounding).
+The first signs of hypoglycaemia are: feeling shaky or anxious, sweating, looking pale, feeling hungry, having palpitations (a feeling that your heart is pounding), and feeling dizzy.
 If these happen you should eat or drink something containing sugar or have a snack straightaway.
-It is advisable to check your blood or urine glucose levels before you travel on long journeys and to have a snack with you.
+It is advisable to check your blood or urine glucose levels before you travel on long journeys and have a snack with you.

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 These usually improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following side-effects continue or become troublesome.